fluffos/fluffos/docs/efun/sockets/socket_create.md

     socket_create()  creates  an efun socket. mode determines which type of socket is created.
 Currently supported socket modes are:

-    MUD         for sending LPC data types using TCP protocol.
+    0  MUD             for sending LPC data types using TCP protocol.

-    STREAM      for sending raw data using TCP protocol.
+    1  STREAM          for sending raw data using TCP protocol.

-    DATAGRAM    for using UDP protocol.
+    2  DATAGRAM        for using UDP protocol.

+    3  STREAM_BINARY   for exchange binary message with TCP protocol.

+    4  DATAGRAM_BINARY for exchange binary message with UDP protocol.

     The argument read_callback is the name of a function for the driver  to call  when the socket gets data from its peer.
 The read callback should